Course Outline

 Day 3: Case Study Work and Summary

-- Analysis of selected cases from participants' work – challenges in relationships with internal clients.
+- Analysis of selected cases from participants' work – challenges in internal client relationships.

-- Group Exercises: Teamwork to solve case studies where participants must use conscious “YES” and “NO” and ask the right questions to find optimal solutions.
+- Group Exercises: Teamwork on solving case studies where participants must use conscious "YES" and "NO" and ask appropriate questions to find optimal solutions.

 - Presentation of group work results and discussion of best practices.

-- Elements from "Games People Play" (Eric Berne): Recognizing psychological games in analyzed cases and proposing effective ways to counteract them.
+- Elements from "Games People Play" (Eric Berne): Identifying psychological games in analyzed cases and proposing effective countermeasures.

-- Elements from "The Wisdom of Psychopaths" (Kevin Dutton): Analyzing situations requiring cold calculation, maintaining emotional distance, and determination to achieve goals.
+- Elements from "The Wisdom of Psychopaths" (Kevin Dutton): Analyzing situations requiring cold calculation, maintaining emotional distance, and determination in achieving goals.

 7. Summary and Planning for Further Development